renoust/talipot/doc/user/tutorial_intermediate.rst

 The data used for this visualization was downloaded from the `idvbook.com <http://www.idvbook.com/teaching-aid/data-sets/the-city-temperature-data-set/>`__ website.
 A *CSV* file can easily be generated from the XLS table found in the archive.

-The point here is to make sense of the following raw data, using some of the Tulip basic features:
+The point here is to make sense of the following raw data, using some of the Talipot basic features:

 .. image:: _images/tutorial02_01b.png

-* The first step will be to import the *CSV* file into Tulip.
+* The first step will be to import the *CSV* file into Talipot.
 As the reader should be comfortable with that process by now, we will simply include a link to the relevant section: :ref:`csv`.
 The default import settings should work nicely, and of course these are *new entities (nodes)*.

-* Here again, Tulip displays a two-panel view with the *Spreadsheet view* on the left, and a *Node Link Diagram view* on the right.
+* Here again, Talipot displays a two-panel view with the *Spreadsheet view* on the left, and a *Node Link Diagram view* on the right.
 Therefore, we might want to start by switching to a one-panel view.
 Just like we did previously, we will use the icons situated at the bottom of the view: |icon_panels|

 Generating a *Geographic view*
 ------------------------------